 The fifth submission is a Student Self-Assessment of Competency Attainment.
-Upon submission of the other materials (i.e., the project narrative, the project report, the reflective paper, and the presentation slides) in hard copy, students will receive an email from the PA Department, asking them to complete a self-assessment of their attainment of the Department's 10 competencies.
-This assessment will be completed in Qualtrics, the results of which are confidential and shared only with the HSMP 509 faculty advisor.
+Upon submission of the other materials (i.e., the project narrative, the project report, the reflective paper, and the presentation slides) in hard copy, students will receive an email from the PA Department, asking them to complete a self-assessment of their attainment of their program's competencies.
+This assessment will be completed in Qualtrics, the results of which are confidential and shared only with the PA/PAH/HSMP 509 faculty advisor.
 The competency self-assessment is not graded but is a required submission.